Is It Important to Get Only One Possibility While Solving Puzzles?

 5. 9 is the Odd One Out as it is the only digit in the group that is greater than 8.

-Anyway, let's ignore these generic answers and move one to find another perspective to solve this puzzle.
+Anyway, let's ignore these generic answers and move on to find another perspective to solve this puzzle.

 6. 8 is the Odd One Out because it is the only digit that reads the same when it is turned upside down.

-7. 6 is the Odd One Out because it the only digit that can we can with the multiplication of other two digits (2 and 3) in this group.
+7. 6 is the Odd One Out because it is the only digit that we can do with the multiplication of the other two digits (2 and 3) in this group.

 I will stop here.
 There could be endless different solutions to this puzzle.
 Were you able to think of a different solution to this puzzle?
 If yes, please write down your answer along with a logical explanation in the comments.